mahdi-hamdii/DevopsDoc/Docker/readme.md

     && unset ADMIN_USER
 CMD sh
 ```
+- Unlike an `ARG` instruction, `ENV` values are always persisted in the built image.
 ## ADD or COPY
 - Although `ADD` and `COPY` are functionally similar, generally speaking `COPY` is preferred. that's because it's more transparent than `ADD`. `COPY` only supports the basic copying ol local files into the container, while `ADD` has some features like local-only tar extraction and remote URL support that are not immediately obvious.
 Consequently, the best use for `ADD` is `local tar file auto-extraction` into the image, as in `ADD rootfs.tar.xz / .`.
 - Because the image size matters, using `ADD` to fetch packages from remote URLs is strongly discouraged; you should use `curl` or `wget` instead.
 That way you can delete the files you no longer need after they have been extracted and you don't have to add another layer in your image.